 The Murder of Meredith Kercher

 Rudy Guede was convicted for his part in the murder in October 2008 (confirmed by the Supreme Court of Cassation in December 2010), and this same decision committed Amanda Knox and Raffaele Sollecito to trial.
 They were found guilty in December 2009 by the 1st instance court of Judge Massei.
 A subsequent appeal resulted in their convictions being (provisionally) overturned for the most part, in October 2011, by Appeals Court Judge Hellmann.
 This court upheld Amanda's conviction for calunnia, and increased her sentence to one commensurate with the time she had served so far.

 This decision was appealed again by three sides: the prosecution and lawyers representing the Kercher family against the murder acquittal, and Amanda against her calunnia conviction.
 On March 26, 2013 the Supreme Court of Cassation finalized the calunnia conviction, nullified the acquittal, and ordered a new appeal.
 Their reasoning report was released on June 18, 2013.

-Referring to the previous conviction of Rudy Guede, it directs the Court of Appeals in Florence to consider:
+Referring to the previous conviction of Rudy Guede, it directed the Court of Appeals in Florence to consider:

 - that the crime was committed by multiple individuals who knew each other;

-- a range of possible motives, including that it may well have been the result of a sex game gone wrong;
+- a range of possible motives, including that it might well have been the result of a sex game gone wrong;

 - that Meredith's time of death (TOD) must be set taking into account the time witnesses heard a piercing scream.

-- It accepts that footprints made by Amanda Knox, containing her and Meredith Kercher's DNA, were made in blood.
+- accepted the trial court's reasoning that footprints made by Amanda Knox, containing her and Meredith Kercher's DNA, were made in blood.

-- It also rejects the contamination hypotheses, and criticizes Judge Hellmann for blindly accepting the defense arguments, when no credible explanation was provided for how this claimed contamination could have occurred.
+- rejected the contamination hypotheses, and criticized Judge Hellmann for blindly accepting the defense arguments, when no credible explanation was provided for how this claimed contamination could have occurred.

-While the appeals court is not bound by Cassation to accept all of these facts, they are required to provide accurate, sound and logical reasoning for rejecting them, which Hellmann had failed to do.
+While the appeals court was not bound by Cassation to accept all of these facts, they would have needed to provide accurate, sound and logical reasoning for rejecting them, which Hellmann had failed to do.